smartsdk/smartsdk-recipes/recipes/data-management/cygnus/ha/readme.md

 1. Update the `docker-compose.yml`, removing the definition of the mysql service and introducing the one of your preference.
 Also, don't forget to update the `depends_on:` section of cygnus with the name of your new service.

+### Using a different channel

+If you take a look at the configuration file in `conf/cygnus_agent.conf`, you can choose between a Memory-based or a File-based channel.
+Feel free to comment/uncomment (i.e, leave/remove the `#` character) from the channel type configuration.

+    cygnus-ngsi.channels.main-channel.type = memory
+    #cygnus-ngsi.channels.main-channel.type = file

+For more info on channels, checkout the [channels considerations](https://github.com/telefonicaid/fiware-cygnus/blob/master/doc/cygnus-ngsi/installation_and_administration_guide/performance_tips.md#channel-considerations) in the official docs.